yjayhong37/needle_tip_tracking_by_scatteing_image/README.md

 | **_y_** |              2.0283 ± 1.6948             |
 | **_z_** |              2.7550 ± 1.9911             |
 | L2-Norm |              3.8337 ± 2.1074             |

+# 5. How to ?

+  ### 1. Install dependencies

+    pip install -r requirements.txt

+  ### 2. Pre-Processing

+    using extracting_xyz.ipynb, get pre-processed xyz files in a new folder

+  ### 3. Train and Test

+      python train&eval.py